shenlanyilang/Ngrams/README.md

-This is a tooltik for ngram language model support for Laplace smoothing and good turing smoothing
+This is a repository for ngram language model support for Laplace smoothing and good turing smoothing